taylorwaggoner/openjsf-landscape/README.md

 This OpenJS Foundation Landscape is a living document that developers, vendors, end users and others can use as a resource to better understand the OpenJSF ecosystem of projects and members.
 It is modelled after the Cloud Native Computing Foundation (CNCF) [landscape](https://landscape.cncf.io) and based on the same open source code.

+## Next Steps

+We've created a draft landscape for OpenJSF at https://openjsf-landscape.netlify.com/.
+As promised, we've made a number of [changes](https://github.com/cncf/landscapeapp/commit/6d22f31244670a5b2e48bf628485c710ab1ab05f) to improve accessibility and we now [pass] the automated checks.

+Note that for several logos, we added the name underneath when the logo did not include the project name.
+This is necessary for the [static](https://openjsf-landscape.netlify.com/images/landscape.png) version of the landscape to be useful, as people need enough information to be able to do a web search.
+The existing 10 landscapes all require that the logo include the name and we recommend that OpenJSF follow the same policy.

+The OpenJSF Landscape now includes all projects and members and could be used without additional modifications.
+For example, the [members page](https://openjsf.org/about/members/) of the website could include an [embed](https://openjsf-landscape.netlify.com/category=open-js-foundation-members&format=logo-mode&grouping=category&embed=yes) of the member category of the landscape.

+The projects on the landscape are currently categorized by the maturity state.
+This is redundant since the box around each project shows its state.
+It would be more helpful for users if the projects were instead categorized based on taxonomy, such as frameworks, build tools, infrastructure, etc. Other landscapes such as the [motion picture](https://landscape.aswf.io/) and [AI](https://landscape.lfai.foundation/) have built taxonomies that have proven quite useful.
+This would, of course, require some technical judgment to create the taxonomy.

+Another decision is whether to allow non-OpenJSF projects to be shown.
+CNCF's [cloud native landscape](https://landscape.cncf.io/) shows both open and closed projects, with closed source in grey.
+The [motion picture](https://landscape.aswf.io/) and [AI](https://landscape.lfai.foundation/) landscapes only show open source projects (plus their members).
+[LF Energy](https://landscape.lfenergy.org/) only shows projects they host (and their members).

+If you do decide to allow non-OpenJSF projects on the landscape, I would recommend having a very high bar for projects to be listed, given how many JavaScript projects there are, and the futility of trying to show more than a few hundred.
+For example, this [search](https://github.com/search?l=&p=1&q=stars%3A%3E25000+language%3AJavaScript&ref=advsearch&type=Repositories&utf8=%E2%9C%93) shows the 82 JavaScript projects on GitHub with more than 25k stars.
+By contrast, CNCF only requires 300 stars.
+Starting with a high bar would allow you to list other important projects like React, Vue.js, and Angular without having the landscape overwhelmed with the hundreds of thousands of possible projects.

 ## Current Version

 [![OpenJS Foundation Landscape](https://openjsf-landscape.netlify.com/images/landscape.png)](https://openjsf-landscape.netlify.com/images/landscape.png)